Kumar Rocker: Texas Rangers

 The Texas Rangers selected Rocker in the first round, with the third overall selection, reuniting him with his former Vanderbilt teammate Jack Leiter.
 On July 26, 2022, Rocker signed with Texas for a $5.2 million signing bonus.
-Rocker did not appear in a game after signing, instead working out at the Rangers’ spring training facility.
+Rocker did not appear in a game after signing, instead working out at the Rangers' spring training facility.
 Following the 2022 season, Rocker played for the Surprise Saguaros of the Arizona Fall League.
-Over 6 games in the AFL, Rocker went 2–1 with a 4.50 ERA and 18 strikeouts over 14 innings.
+Over six games in the AFL, Rocker went 2–1 with a 4.50 ERA and 18 strikeouts over 14 innings.

 Rocker received a non-roster invitation to major league spring training in 2023.
+He made 6 starts for the High-A Hickory Crawdads, posting a 2–2 record and 3.86 ERA with 42 strikeouts in 28.0 innings pitched.
+On May 16, 2023, it was announced that Rocker would require Tommy John surgery, ending his season.

+On September 12, 2024, the Rangers selected Rocker's contract and promoted him for his major league debut that night against the Seattle Mariners.

+Rocker made the Rangers' Opening Day roster out of spring training in 2025.

 Personal life

-His father, Tracy Rocker, played in the National Football League (NFL), is a College Football Hall of Famer from Auburn University, and is the defensive line coach for the Philadelphia Eagles.
-His maternal grandparents immigrated to the United States from India.
+His father, Tracy Rocker, played in the National Football League (NFL), is a College Football Hall of Famer from Auburn University, and is the defensive line coach for the Tennessee Titans.
+His Telugu maternal grandparents immigrated to the United States from Andhra Pradesh, India.
 His parents met when his mother, Lalitha, was a student at the University of Maryland and his father was playing for the Washington Redskins.